IEEE Home | Shop IEEE | Join IEEE | myIEEE | Contact IEEE | IEEEXplore

 As RF-MEMS and micromachining technology are quite multi-disciplinary in nature, the activities of this committee are often sponsored with other MTT Technical Committees, such as MTT-1 (Computer-Aided Design), MTT-12 (Microwave and Millimeter-Wave Packaging and Manufacturing), and MTT-15 (Microwave Field Theory).

-Technical Committee MTT-21 has sponsored the following workshops, tutorials, short courses, and panel sessions during past Symposiums:
+Technical Committee MTT-21 has sponsored the following workshops, tutorials, short courses, and panel sessions at the IMS:

 IMS Title Organizers Session